Nishant967/Bash-Script/README.md

 #Some normal batch script

-sudo_traffic_generator.sh is a simple file to generate curl request on a website
+1) sudo_traffic_generator.sh is a simple file to generate curl request on a website
+2) mysql_dump.sh is a simple file to create backup of mysql db.